truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 These objects cannot mix with other dataset files.

 In order to migrate data from an existing S3 service deployment running on TrueNAS CORE, the new destination dataset must have available storage capacity at least equal to the existing S3 service configuration.
-This storage capacity can exist on a different device for network migration, however transfer rates may be slower depending on network configuration.
+Data can be migrated to a different networked device with enough storage capacity, however transfer rates may be slower depending on network configuration.

-Total pool capacity should not exceed 80%.
+For better performance, total pool capacity should not exceed 80%.
-For example, if the original S3 dataset is 25TB and the destination dataset is created on the same pool, total pool capacity should be at least 62.5TB (25TB for each dataset plus 20% overhead).
+For example, if the original S3 dataset is 25TB and the destination dataset is created in the same pool, the total pool capacity should be at least 62.5TB (25TB for each dataset plus 20% overhead).

 ## Installing the Minio Plugin